Skip to content

 For the 2024 AI Challenge, we recommend editing maps such as point cloud maps and lanelet2 maps using tools like VectorMapBuilder .

-Download and edit the point cloud map, lanelet2 map, etc., from the Map file storage !
+Download and edit the point cloud map, lanelet2 map, etc., from the Map file storage!
+(The map distribution has ended.)

 Refer to the VectorMapBuilder usage video for step-by-step instructions.